 Advice for the Modern Yogi from Annie Carpenter

-Annie Carpenter, MS, E-RYT 500, creator of SmartFLOW® Yoga, is a former dancer and is an international yoga teacher based in Northern California.
-Known as a “teacher’s teacher,” she has created a well-respected system of yoga practice and teaching methodology and is the author of RelaxDEEPLY, a CD of restorative yoga, and Yoga for Total Back Care, a DVD produced by Yoga Journal.
+Annie Carpenter, MS, E-RYT 500, creator of SmartFLOW® Yoga, is a former dancer and an international yoga teacher based in Northern California.
+Known as a “teacher’s teacher,” she has created SmartFLOW Yoga, a well-respected system of yoga practice and teaching methodology with an anatomically sound foundation and inspired, creative sequencing.
+SmartFLOW Yoga guides you to know your true self and uncover compassion, peace, and appreciation for all life.

 1440: You describe yoga practice as a shamanic path.
 What do you mean by that?